 As much as the treatment's proponents rave about its effects, it isn't without its risks.
 Although the fish can't bite you because they don't have teeth, there is still a chance you could experience minor bleeding at the site.
 And if you have any chronic skin condition, you should consult your doctor before undergoing doctor fish treatment.

-Check out the links on the next page for a lot more information about the use of doctor fish and what both supporters and opponents have to say about it.
+Check out the links below for a lot more information about the use of doctor fish and what both supporters and opponents have to say about it.

 - Atkins, Lucy.
 "Eaten alive."
 The Guardian.
 April 10, 2007.
 (Accessed Sept.
 28, 2009)http://www.guardian.co.uk/lifeandstyle/2007/apr/10/healthandwellbeing.health2